KDE/kdev-embedded/README.md

 [Grantlee](https://github.com/steveire/grantlee) and
 [QScintilla](https://riverbankcomputing.com/software/qscintilla/intro)

-It’s possible to replace grantlee with QML since ArduIDE create only a dynamic webpage with examples and libraries installed on the system.
+It's possible to replace grantlee with QML since ArduIDE create only a dynamic webpage with examples and libraries installed on the system.
-Right now a good part of ArduIDE it’s in Qt5 in my personal repository but isn’t finished yet.
+Right now a good part of ArduIDE it's in Qt5 in my personal repository but isn't finished yet.

 Some of the features that already exist in ArduIDE that will be ported to KDvelop:

 -   Board selector
 -   Clock selector
 -   Serial monitor
 -   Assembly visualization
 -   Compilation flags

 June: